DebanjanaKar/Covid19_FakeNews_Detection/transformer_classifiers/README.md

-## Multilingual Transformer Based & Bi-LSTM Based Classifiers
+## Multilingual Transformer Based Classifiers

 This section provides a detailed description on how to use the best performing multilingual models.
 These models have currently not been integrated with the GUI and is a work in progress.